vitormcruz/tome/README.md

   run: [ :newUserName :userAge :assertNewUserName :assertNewUserAge |
     | newUser |
-    userRepo add: (User newNamed: newUserName; age: userAge asNumber). newUser := userRepo select: [ :usr| usr name = newUserName ]. assertNewUserName assertSuccessFor: newUser name. "newUser name is equals: John Smith ??" assertNewUserAge assertSuccessFor: newUser age. "newUser age is equals: 20 ??"
+    userRepo add: (User newNamed: newUserName; age: userAge asNumber). newUser := (userRepo select: [ :usr| usr name = newUserName ]) at: 1. assertNewUserName assertSuccessFor: newUser name. "newUser name is equals: John Smith ??" assertNewUserAge assertSuccessFor: newUser age. "newUser age is equals: 20 ??"
   ]
 ```

 All strings enclosed by quotation marks (") are considered parameters of the scenario, and will be used as arguments to the `run` block parameter.
-Enclosed strings starting with `equals:` are considered assertions with special behavior, `assertSuccessFor:`, for example, is a message answered by the assertion that validate if the argument is equals to the defined value in the specification definition
+Enclosed strings starting with `equals:` are considered assertions with special behavior. `assertSuccessFor:`, for example, is a message answered by the assertion that validate if the argument is equals to the defined value in the specification definition

 We could create the other scenarios for the examples, but since they are very similar we can use a Scenario Outline to avoid repetitions: